2011 June rugby union tests

 The 2011 mid-year rugby union tests featured only seven matches due to the upcoming 2011 Rugby World Cup.
-No test series took place, although the Barbarians did play two matches in the United Kingdom; England and Wales.
+No test series took place, although the Barbarians did play two matches in the United Kingdom, against England and Wales.
 New Zealand and Australia hosted a respective Tier 2 side, Australia hosted Samoa, New Zealand hosted Fiji.
 Argentina hosted the French Barbarians, while Japan played a Top League XV side in Tokyo.

 This was the first time since 1973, and only the second in the past 50 years, that no team representing the Home Unions (England, Ireland, Scotland, Wales, or the British and Irish Lions) toured the southern hemisphere in the mid-year window.